adgellida/winsys/README.md

 2. Execute all tweaks you want, you can select manually, load a preconfigured selection (on future you can select yours), or restore to default system configuration.

-3. Enable-disable services you want, load a preconfigured selection, restore to default services status you see, restore to default all services status existent on system.
-(Not tested)
+3. Enable-disable services you want, load a preconfigured selection, restore to default services status you see, restore to default all services status existent on system (Not tested).

 TO DO
 =============================================